 We do not currently own or in-licence any patent related to our products.
 Our lead product candidate AVCN583601 for dermatological indications has successfully completed formulation development and in vivo toxicology studies in animal models.
 We filed a U.S. provisional patent application for AVCN583601 on March 5, 2019 on its composition of matter and in vitro and in vivo results.
 Our provisional patent application is not eligible to become an issued patent until we file a non-provisional patent application after successful human trials within 12 months of filing thereof.
-If we do not timely file any non-provisional patent application and any patent protection on the invention disclosed in our provisional patent application.
+If we do not timely file any non-provisional patent applications, we may lose our priority date with respect to our provisional patent application and any patent protection on the invention disclosed in our provisional patent application.